 Is there a trial version of Lumenzia?

-No, I'm confident you'll love Lumenzia.
+No, I'm confident you'll love Lumenzia and offer a money-back guarantee.
 However, I also have a free panel that lets you get stared with luminosity masks.
 Lumenzia offers a much more powerful and simple workflow, but the free panel can be used to create great images using a traditional channels-based approach.